keithbuhler/keithbuhler.github.io/syllabus251.md

 ### Participation through dialogue/writing:

-**Participation:** The primary competency of this class is philosophical dialogue.
+The primary competency of this class is philosophical dialogue.
 Hence, you must attend and participate.
 Class time is primarily focused on discussion of the material for which I expect you to be fully engaged.

 We do dialogue for five main reasons: (1) You must take responsibility for your own learning.
 (2) We can actually get to know each other.
 (3) I learn best in discussion.
 (4) Most people learn (and retain) best in discussion.
 (5) Philosophy is dialogical.